The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule on the Quantum Computer

 \subsection{Quantum Error Correction}

 Quantum computers are affected by noise.
-For example, the latest IBM quantum computer\cite{IBMQuantumHighest2021} has a median error rate of $\sim 0.66\%$ for CNOT gates (noise varies strongly for different gates and gate types, but this will suffice for the following back-of-the-envelope estimation).
-Roughly, this means that a quantum algorithm run on such a NISQ device could only use circuits with a depth of about $103$ operations before the error rate becomes larger than $50\%$.
-However, 103 gates is far too little for any useful quantum algorithm.
+For example, Google's latest superconducting quantum processor, Willow, which was used to perform the state-of-the-art results in Ref.~\citenum{google_2025}, reports a mean error rate of $0.33\% \pm 0.18\%$ for CZ gates \cite{willow} (noise varies strongly for different qubits and gate types, but this will suffice for the following back-of-the-envelope estimation).
+Roughly, this means that a quantum algorithm run on such a device could only use circuits with a depth of a few hundred operations before the error rate becomes larger than $50\%$.
+However, this is far too little for any useful quantum algorithm.
 While the error rates of qubits are expected to decrease as technology progresses, they will always stay significant compared to error rates in classical computing.
-This is because qubits are inherently small quantum systems and even a tiny perturbation from the environment can have a disastrous effect on the qubit's state.
+This is because qubits are inherently noisy quantum systems and even a tiny perturbation from the environment can have a disastrous effect on the qubit's state.

 Luckily, quantum error correction provides a pathway to run useful longer circuits, despite the errors affecting the qubits.
 To explain the concept of error correction, let us resort to the common experience of a noisy telephone line.
 When spelling out a name, the letters b and p can easily be confused.
 The error can be corrected by referring to each letter by a longer name according to the standard phonetic alphabet, like bravo for b, papa for p.
 This reduces the possibility of error, while increasing the length of the information transmitted.
 Similarly, in quantum error correction, multiple physical qubits are used to represent one logical qubit, which has a reduced error rate compared to the physical qubit.